 Also, remember that anything you wash your hair with will end up on your skin.
-Most shampoos are filled with harsh chemicals.
+Most shampoos are filled with harsh chemicals and the surfactants used in cheap sulfate free shampoos are often worse for your skin than sulfates.
 We do not use anything on our hair that we wouldn’t wash our skin with.

 3. Do not skimp on the moisturiser.
 Once you’ve found what works for your skin, use it as often as needed as your skin requires not only a barrier to keep moisture in but a barrier to keep irritants out.
 George moisturises head to toe morning and night.
 He also carries a Rescue Balm everywhere he goes to top up as necessary.

 4. Be aware of what’s in the water you wash in.
 In our area of The Cotswolds, the water is extremely hard and highly fluoridated.
 Installing a water softener and filter has been one of the best things we could do for everyone’s hair and skin but George benefited the most.
 You do not need to go as far as a whole house filter.
 There are numerous filters on the market that can be installed beneath your shower head and which do an excellent job.